 The French military refused to buckle.
 Zola was successfully prosecuted for libel and fled to England.
 Picquart, who testified for Zola, was sentenced to prison for insubordination.
 Dreyfus was returned to Paris for a re-trial, only to be convicted all over again.

-As with most miscarriages of injustice, truth ultimately prevails.
+As with most miscarriages of justice, truth ultimately prevails.
 The French military command resigned in disgrace.
 Dreyfus was exonerated, promoted to lieutenant colonel and served in World War I. Picquart was appointed Minister of War.
 Zola, however, the most pivotal of Dreyfus’ champions, died under suspicious circumstances soon after leaving France.

 In “An Officer and a Spy,” Polanski focuses his lens almost entirely on the principled stand and selfless risk undertaken by Picquart.
 The film strays from earlier biopics that handed out heroism more even-handedly, such as “The Life of Emile Zola” (1937), and the HBO movie “Prisoner of Honor” (1991) (starring Richard Dreyfuss, as Picquart).